salz.run

 summer trails = soaked

-Outside of running I ski — alpine when I'm at a resort, backcountry when the snow and the weather and the legs all agree — and I'm extremely good at sitting around the house.
-None of those things will get me to 100K.
+Outside of running I ski (alpine when I'm at a resort, backcountry when the snow and the weather and the legs all agree) and I'm extremely good at sitting around the house.
+None of those things will get me to the 50K start line, let alone the 100K.
 The training will.
 And the training only goes well when I don't blow up from under-fueling in the heat (or, in winter, when I bonk halfway up a skin track because I forgot to eat).

 What this site is and isn't